AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

         - Query on `byLangAndRating`
             - GSIPK = `PRODUCT#42/en/5`
             - Limit = `20`
-    - Gather results into single collection, sort on `GSISK` and return top N
+    - Gather results into single collection, reverse sort on `GSISK` and return top N

 #### b.
 Any language, single rating